×

 int j = i - 1;

-than key, to one position right of their
+than key, to one position ahead of their current position */

 while (j >= 0 && arr[j] > key)